gooznick/cppcourse/compiler/compiler.md

 <!---
 A::a()' has single parameter - this. "this" in foo is const, it cannot change to non const.

--->
+clang :
+ error: 'this' argument to member function 'a' has type 'const A', but function is not marked const -->

 ---